AsadKhan911/HarFunMola-Dashboard/README.md

-# 📊 HarFun Mola – Admin Dashboard
+# 📊 Full Stack – HarFun Mola – Admin Dashboard

 > ⚠️ **Notice:** The live admin dashboard requires **email and password** to log in.
 > Credentials will be provided **on demand**.
 Please contact the author if you want access.